PostgreSQL

-When new schemas are created, part of the process will need to be repeated
+When new schemas are created, part of the process will need to be repeated.

-1. Whitelist Catalog's IP on Postgresβ
+1. Whitelist Catalog's IP on Postgres

 To allow Catalog to connect to Postgres, you will first need to whitelist Catalog's IP address.